meeistom/capstone-project-2024-t3-3900h15bcatdevs/README.md

 ```
 docker compose down
 ```

-if you make changes to the code, then run docker compose down, then docker compose build, then docker compose up
+Hot reload now works so if any changes are made to the code just refresh the page (no need to rebuild everytime)

 # Development